 - 1. Basement walls.

 - 2. Below grade portion of any wall.

-- Construction where moisture or its freezing will not damage the materials
+- 3. Construction where moisture or its freezing will not damage the materials

 402.7 Class III vapor retarders.
-Class III vapor retarders shall be permitted where any one of the following conditions is VERMONT RESIDENTIAL BUILDING ENERGY STANDARDS a tested assembly.
-The following shall be deemed to meet the class specified:
+Class III vapor retarders shall be permitted where any one of the following conditions is met: